Autodesk will launch WetaM cloud-based special effects tools for artists

 Akkaraju, a longtime business associate of Sean Parker, became CEO of Weta Digital in December 2000 when Parker bought a stake in Weta Digital.
 This new software-as-a-service business arm is an integral part of Weta’s expansion strategy to offer tools to artists.
 WetaM enables Autodesk to bring Weta Digital’s best-in-class tools, combined with Maya’s innovative platform, to more creatives.

-“What Weta does is empower directors and artists to tell stories with the power of incredible visual imagery,” said Akkaraju, in an interview with GamesBeat.
+“What Weta does is empower directors and artists to tell stories with the power of incredible visual imagery,” said Akkaraju in an interview with GamesBeat.
 “We’ve done that for 26 years, and it has changed the film and TV industry over and over.
 Instead of just giving the power of being able to change the world of film and TV, just within Weta’s walls, we’re now branching out and offering it to everybody.
 We believe that is a value that we could bring in partnership with Autodesk to the entire industry.
 We think that that’s an enormous opportunity.”

 Weta has more than 200 proprietary tools, and it is launching a portion of them in a beta test in the fourth quarter.